mikeolivotto/monty-burns-startup/README.md

 ### Before you begin

 The following assumes you already know how to set up a pico with MicroPython.
-If you're completely new, checkout Pimoroni's [Getting started with Raspberry Pi Pico](https://learn.pimoroni.com/article/getting-started-with-pico) tutorial, and install their Micropython custom firmware.
+If you're completely new, check out Pimoroni's [Getting started with Raspberry Pi Pico](https://learn.pimoroni.com/article/getting-started-with-pico) tutorial, and install their Micropython custom firmware.

 ### Usage

-Clone this repo to your local, [uploading the files to your Pi Pico](https://www.freva.com/transfer-files-between-computer-and-raspberry-pi-pico/). **You must remove the `monty-burns-startup.gif`** as the pico only has 264kb of available memory.
+Clone this repo to your local, [uploading the files to your Pi Pico](https://www.freva.com/transfer-files-between-computer-and-raspberry-pi-pico/). **You must remove the `monty-burns-startup.gif`** as the pico only has 2MB of available memory.
 The rest of the repo is approx 23kb total.

 ### Adding it to your own project